When Can Model-Free Reinforcement Learning be Enough for Thinking?: A Non-Language Thought MDP

 \section{A Non-Language Thought MDP}

-Our work takes inspiration from work on LLMs but aspires to understand how RL can lead to thinking in domains beyond language generation.
+Our work takes inspiration from work on LLMs but aspires to understand how RL can lead to thinking in domains beyond language generation, possibly including agents that think in sequences of images \citep{ghazanfari_chain--frames_2025,wiedemer_video_2025} or more abstract spaces \citep{hao_training_2024}.
 One of the most important open questions is where do thought MDPs and initial thought-conditioned policies come from outside of LLMs?
 In this section, we hypothesize about generalized ingredients for a setting where thinking emerges as a useful strategy for reward maximization.
 Specifically, we hypothesize that the key ingredients may be multi-task pre-training coupled with the agent having the ability to manipulate its own internal state to activate pre-trained abilities.
 LLMs fit this hypothesis: self-supervised pre-training enables LLM agents to generate responses to many different contexts and language actions enable RL-finetuning to manipulate the input context to activate these existing capabilities when doing so will produce reward.
 To test this hypothesis, we set out to construct a non-language toy domain with these characteristics and to see if thinking could enable the agent to reach a higher return compared to non-thinking agents.
+Code for these experiments is available at \url{https://github.com/prediction-action-lab/thinking-as-control}.

 We design a 5x5 gridworld where the agent can move in the cardinal directions or output one of three special actions, `A', `B', or `C' that have no direct effect on the environment.
 Each special action corresponds to a possible task in the gridworld: `A' corresponds to navigating to the lower right corner, `B' corresponds to the upper left corner, and `C' corresponds to going to the lower right corner and then to the upper left corner.
-Note that these special actions do not explicitly have these effects in the domain but will be used as thoughts that can trigger these behaviors after pre-training.
-At the start of each episode, the agent receives one of these special actions as part of its observation.
+Note that these special actions do not explicitly have these effects in the domain but will become associated with these behaviors through pre-training.\footnote{In \Cref{app:toy-domain}, we also include results for the case where tasks `A' and `B' are slightly different from the sub-tasks needed to complete task `C.'} At the start of each episode, the agent receives one of these special actions as part of its observation.